-For instance, if you have a thicker wrist, you might have to buy extra links for the bracelet or opt for a longer strap.
-Likewise, for a smaller wrist, you’re looking at removing some links or making a new hole in the strap.
-For a more in-depth guide to how your bracelet or strap should fit, click here.
+The average male wrist size is about 7.5 inches.
+Most watch bands will easily fit anyone.
+However, if you have an especially large or small wrist, you might want to consider your band when choosing the right watch for you.
+For instance, if you have a thicker wrist, you might have to buy extra links for the bracelet.
+If you prefer a strap, you may haveto opt for a longer one.
+Likewise, for a smaller wrist, you’ll likely have to remove some links or make a new hole in the strap.
+For a more in-depth guide on how your bracelet or strap should fit, click here.

 Measuring for Size